ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 #### `main.tf`

-To test that this module works we will create an s3 bucket using this module we have jut written.
+To test that this module works we will create an s3 bucket using this module we have just written.
 Head to the `main.tf` file of your root module, outside your `Module` directory and enter the below piece of code in the file.

 ```hcl
 module "s3-bucket" {